What can you do with a Family Social Science degree?

 Family Social Science alumni can be found globally in academic appointments, research institutions, and practice-oriented positions.
 Read their stories on the Alumni & Friends page.

-Our faculty are mentors, renowned researchers, and committed teachers who are focused on your success.
-Learn more about them in our Faculty Profile Book.
+Our faculty are renowned researchers, committed teachers, and mentors who are focused on your success.
+Learn more about them in our Faculty Profile Book, explore their research projects, or watch videos of faculty discussing their work.

 If you are just getting started with your higher education career, a Bachelor's in Family Social Science is the first step in reaching your goals.

-- Family Therapy to prepare you for entry level clinical work; or
+- Family Therapy to prepare you for entry level clinical work.

-The Department also offers four Undergraduate Minors that will enhance other programs of study with an understanding of family systems.
+The Department also offers three Undergraduate Minors that will enhance other programs of study with an understanding of family systems.

 The Department of Family Social Science has several master’s degree paths that will expand your career options.
 The Master’s in Family Social Science offers two completion tracks–a capstone thesis or capstone project–as well as a combined master’s/doctoral degree option.